ncatlab/nlab-content/pages/8/9/9/5/5998/content.md

 representing $a$pplication and $\ell$ambda, such that $a \circ \ell = 1$ (to validate the $\beta$ equation).
 Such data thereby witnesses the [[exponential object]] $U^U$ as a [[retract]] of $U$.
 Of course there are no nontrivial such models in sets, but they do exist in other categories, such as [[domain]]s.
 It is worth remarking that a necessary condition on such $U$ is that every term $f \colon U^U$ have a fixed-point; see [[fixed-point combinator]].

-From the point of view of [[type theory]] and in particular the "types &#224; la Church" perspective, such an object $D$ can also be seen as the intrinsic type of _every_ lambda term, and so the untyped lambda calculus is sometimes referred to (a bit cheekily) as really being "uni-typed".
+From the point of view of [[type theory]] and in particular the "types &#224; la Church" perspective, such a reflexive object $U$ can also be seen as the intrinsic type of _every_ lambda term, and so the untyped lambda calculus is sometimes referred to (a bit cheekily) as really being "uni-typed".
 On the other hand, from the "types &#224; la Curry" perspective, it is also possible to begin with the pure lambda calculus as a foundation, and then try to ascribe individual terms more precise types.
 For example, the normalizing terms of pure lambda calculus can be characterized precisely as those which are typable in an [[intersection type]] system.

 ### Simply typed lambda calculus